3kh0/ext-remover/README.md

 <summary><b>OP Crosh</b> Disable extensions with crosh</summary>

 1. Back up any data you want before the powerwash.
 2. If you're doing the second variation, note down any extension IDs.
-You may also want to do this if you intend on disabling all extensions, since sometimes that will fail and require you to specify each extension you want to disable.
+You may also want to do this if you intend on disabling all extensions since sometimes that will fail and require you to specify each extension you want to disable.
 3. Powerwash by attempting to enable developer mode.
 Instructions are available here: [this link](https://chromium.googlesource.com/chromiumos/docs/+/master/developer_mode.md#dev-mode)
 4. Log into your Google account as normal, but immediately disable your internet right after you sign in.
 5. You should be logged into your account, but without any extensions installed due to being offline.